PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 cannot add a generic set of metadata translation for a spoken language such as French that covers multiple locales.
-This often means you’re required to add redundant sets of metadata translations for a single language such as the case of adding three sets of metadata translations to support the culture names of **fr-FR**, **fr-BE** and **fr-CA**.
-The good news here is that is makes it possible to handle the scenario where the French translations for user in France is different from French translation for users in Canada.
+This often means you’re required to add redundant sets of metadata translations for a single language such as the case of adding three sets of French translations to support the culture names of **fr-FR**, **fr-BE** and **fr-CA**.
+The good news here is that is makes it possible to handle the scenario where the French translations for users in France are different from French translations for users in Canada.

 <img src="./images/BuildingMultiLanguageReportsInPowerBI1/media/image8.png" style="80%" />